plone/training/deployment/playbook_use.rst

 We may see the haproxy monitor at ``http://localhost:2080/admin``.

-The guest's http port (80) is reached via the host machine's port 1080 -- but that isn't actually very useful due to URL rewriting for virtual hosting.
+The guest's http port (80) is reached via the host machine's port 1080 -- but that isn't actually useful due to URL rewriting for virtual hosting.

-If you take a look at ``http://localhost:1080`` from your host machine, you'll see the default Plone site, but stylesheets, javascript and images will all be missing.
+If you take a look at ``http://localhost:1080`` from your host machine, you'll see the default Plone site, but stylesheets, JavaScript and images will all be missing.

 Instead, look at the load-balancer port (8080 on the guest, 9080 on the host) to see your ZODB root.